jonsch-org/InterStat/README.md

 <b><h3>How to use?</h3></b>
-Before you can start the script you have to change some parameters.
+Before you can start the script, you have to change some parameters.
 There are three variables you have to look for.

 <b><h4>1.
 SSH-Port </h4></b>
 By default the ssh port is <b>22</b>.
 If you want to take another port for the ssh connection, you have to edit the <code><b>line 38</b></code> which defines the ssh port.
 Change the <b>22</b> to the port you prefer.